The Medeconomics GP Fees Database is divided into two sections, NHS income and private and professional fees.

 Subscribe to Medeconomics

-The GP Fees Database is only available to Medeconomics subscribers.
+The GP Fees Database is only available to Medeconomics subscribers and is not available as part our of 14-day free trial.
 For full details on how to subscribe, click here.